 The Deputy Head of the Executive Division of the Police is responsible for implementing the Mission’s mandate in the executive police area.
 He is a direct counterpart of the Kosovo Police General Director.

 EULEX Police supports the investigation and prosecution of EULEX sensitive criminal cases.
 It maintains a Witness Protection Programme and fosters contacts with the police authorities in the region and beyond, including EUROPOL and INTERPOL.
 EULEX Police provides assistance to the Institute of Forensic Medicine.
 Its Formed Police Unit deals with limited public disorder incidents and assists Kosovo’s Crowd and Riot Control Police in Kosovo.

 EULEX forensic experts embedded in the Institute of Forensic Medicine carry out their executive functions in solving the cases of missing persons in Kosovo.

 Head of the Executive Division is Dr. Katja Dominik.
 Deputy Head and Chief EULEX Prosecutor is Claudio Pala.
 Deputy Head of Executive Division (Police) is Cezary Luba.
-Malcolm Simmons is President of EULEX Judges.
+Gertraud Marx- Leitenberger is the new Acting President of the EULEX Judges.